Pharmacological action Pharmacological action is antitumor.

 Locally recurrent or metastatic breast cancer:

-Disseminated inoperable, metastatic or recurrent non-small cell lung cancer:
+Advanced unresectable, metastatic or recurrent non-squamous non-small cell lung cancer:

-The glioblastoma (glioma of grade IV malignancy according to the WHO classification):
+Glioblastoma (glioma grade IV according to WHO classification):

 Epithelial cancer of the ovary, fallopian tube and primary peritoneal cancer: